amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 * `"runtime diagnostics: solute names`" [Array(string)] defines solutes that will be tracked closely each time step if verbosity `"high`".
-Default value is the first solute in the global list of `"aqueous names`".
+Default value is the first solute in the global list of `"aqueous names`" and the first gas in the global list of `"gaseous names`".

 * `"runtime diagnostics: regions`" [Array(string)] defines a boundary region for tracking solutes.
 Default value is a seepage face boundary, see Flow PK.